 Shareholders who are unable to, or choose not to, attend the Meeting or any adjournments or postponements thereof in person are requested to complete, date, sign and return the accompanying form of proxy for use at the Meeting or any adjournments or postponements thereof.
-To be effective, the enclosed form of proxy must be deposited with Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, (by mail or hand delivery); voted by telephone at 1-866-732-VOTE (8683); or voted online at www.investorvote.com.
+To be effective, the enclosed form of proxy must be deposited with TSX Trust Company, Proxy Department, P.O.
+Box 721, Agincourt, ON M1S 0A1, (by mail or hand delivery); voted by telephone at + 1-866-781-3111 (North America) or +1-416-368-2502 (outside North America); or by email by sending your proxy to proxyvote@tmx.com.
 In order to be valid and acted upon at the Meeting, the duly-completed form of proxy must be received prior to 12:00 p.m.
-(Toronto time) on February 8, 2022, or in the case of any adjournment or postponement of the Meeting, not later than 48 hours (excluding Saturdays, Sundays and Statutory Holidays in Toronto, Ontario) prior to the time set for the adjourned or postponed Meeting, or be deposited with the Secretary of the Company before the commencement of the Meeting has the discretion to accept proxies received after such deadline.
+(Toronto time) on March 17, 2023, or in the case of any adjournment or postponement of the Meeting, not later than 48 hours (excluding Saturdays, Sundays and Statutory Holidays in Toronto, Ontario) prior to the time set for the adjourned or postponed Meeting, or be deposited with the Secretary of the Company before the commencement of the Meeting or of any adjournment thereof.
+Notwithstanding the foregoing, the Chair of the Meeting has the discretion to accept proxies received after such deadline.